 For more information contact Ruth on 07515 952 631 or email email@example.com

 Haddington and Lammermuir area

 - Our Community Kitchen exists to reduce isolation and loneliness in the Haddington and Lammermuir area by bringing people together to eat fresh homecooked food around a large table, allowing for friendships to form in a relaxed atmosphere.
 There are no barriers to age or ability all are welcome.
 We welcome referrals from health care professionals, self-referrals and from people locally who see or know someone who would benefit from being involved.
 If you would like to make a referral or would like any further information please contact firstname.lastname@example.org or visit Our Community Kitchen East Lothian on Facebook (please ask to join the group to see our activity)

-- The Lammermuir Larder started in February 2021.
-The food initiative is based in Haddington and is run by local community volunteers.
+- The Lammermuir Larder - based in Haddington and run by local community volunteers.
 It is available to anyone who finds themselves in need of emergency food and support.
 The Larder operates on a Monday, Wednesday and Friday morning.
 A week’s supply of groceries, fresh fruit and vegetables and a voucher for meat for the local butchers is delivered to the person in need's door.
 Funding is still available from Haddington Community Council for clothing grants to support local families experiencing financial difficulties.
 Referrals can be made by professionals working with families or people can self-refer.
 For a referral form and more information call 07955 148041 or email email@example.com

 Dunbar and East Linton area